No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Methodology

 \subsection{Method Overview}

 RoVTL is organized into two main stages, as shown in Fig.~\ref{fig:method}.
 First, we perform contrastive pretraining by contrasting images with varying subsets of tabular attributes, a key aspect of our approach that enables the model to learn robust representations under different degrees of missingness.
 Second, we fine-tune the pretrained encoders for downstream tasks.
-For this, we employ a multimodal fusion module based on gated cross-attention, where the gate adaptively weights the contribution of tabular features.
-To improve robustness to missing entries, we employ the proposed TabMoFe loss, and to ensure effective optimization of both encoders, we use DGL~\cite{wei2025boosting}.
+For this, we supplement data missingness augmentation with the TabMoFe loss to rank performance across different attribute subsets, and employ a gated cross-attention–based fusion module in which the gate adaptively weights tabular features.
+To ensure effective multimodal optimization, we use disentangled gradient learning (DGL)~\cite{wei2025boosting}.